DomiKamu/OhmerPrems/docs/modules/6OP-DX/Manual.md

 ---

-:warning: Following DX7 parameters can't be modulated (they can't be selected as "target" from modulation matrix):
+:warning: Following DX7 parameters can't be modulated (they can't be choosen as possible target from modulation matrix editor):

 - OP SWITCH (operator on/off toggle).
 - OP MODE (RATIO/FIXED toggle).